filecoin-project/on-chain-voting/README.md

 ```
 	aud        = "0x257c072306d848A6fd2f662Aead6855A7738dFEF"  //Eth address that requires authorization
-	act        = "del"	  																			// Input "del" for field "act"
+	act        = "del"	  																		 //Input "del" for field "act"
-	privateKey = ""                                             //Input the private key against Filecoin address
+	privateKey = "<your_private_key>"                          //Input the private key against Filecoin address
 	keyType    = "secp256k1"																	 //The encryption algorithm of Filecoin addresses is as follows: addresses starting with f1 use secp256k1, addresses starting with f3 use bls
 ```